verus-lang/verus/source/docs/non_linear_arithmetic/NonLinear_Singular.md

 - Since it is only with `int`, users need to check bounds when they want to prove properties about bounded integers.
 One example for this is at `source/rust_verify/examples/integer_ring/integer_ring_bound_check.rs`.
 - Proving about inequalities and division is not supported.
 However, users might be able to use Singular by adding additional variables.
 One example for this is at `source/rust_verify/examples/integer_ring/integer_ring.rs, line 115: multiple_offsed_mod_gt_0_int`.

+### Examining the encoding
+Singular queries will be logged in a separate file with `.singular` suffix.
+Users can directly run this file with Singular.
+For example, `Singular .verus-log/root.singular --q`.
+The output `0` is expected when the query is verified.